reflux/refluxjs/README.md

 In the above example, whenever the action is called, the store's `output` callback will be called with whatever parameters was sent in the action.
 E.g. if the action is called as `statusUpdate(true)` then the flag argument in `output` function is `true`.

-### Registering an object of actions at once on a store
+#### Listening to many actions at once

-Since it is a very common pattern to listen to all actions from a `createActions` call in a store `init` call, there is a convenient `listenables` property that sets this up for you.
+Since it is a very common pattern to listen to all actions from a `createActions` call in a store `init` call, the store has a `listenToMany` function that takes an object of listenables.
 Instead of doing this:

 ```javascript
 var actions = Reflux.createActions(["fireBall","magicMissile"]);